-Abdominal migraine is one of the types of migraine headache.
-It is also known by other names including "periodic syndrome".
+Abdominal migraine is one of several types of migraine.
+It is one example of "periodic syndrome".
 The periodic type more commonly occurs in children.
 Such children usually have a family history of migraine.
 Children may go on to develop typical migraines later in their lives.

 The attacks usually include intermittent periods of abdominal pain.
 Along with the abdominal pain, other symptoms may occur such as: